Can You Live However You Want and Still Be Forgiven?

 But Scripture doesn’t present salvation that way.

 From the beginning, humanity was created for fellowship with God.
-The fracture in that relationship is what introduced everything we now recognize as brokenness, and God’s work throughout Scripture has been the steady pursuit of restoring what was lost.
+The fracture in that relationship is what introduced everything we now recognize as brokenness, and God’s work throughout Scripture has been the steady pursuit of restoration, not the issuance of a distant reward.
+What Christian discipleship actually is is learning to live faithfully as a citizen of a Kingdom you already belong to, not a strategy for acquiring a good outcome at the end.

 What Forgiveness Actually Means

 Once that clicks, the original question starts to lose its footing.
 It’s no longer about how much someone can get away with while still qualifying for heaven.
-It becomes a question of whether someone actually wants the relationship that forgiveness restores.
+It becomes a question of whether someone actually wants the relationship that forgiveness restores, and that is a much more honest question to sit with.

 Living as an Ambassador, Not a Tourist